xlladdins/xll/docs/Excel4MacrosE-G.md

 | 4            | Standard error                                             |
 | 5            | Custom                                                     |

-Amount    is the range of error values to display.
+Amount&nbsp;&nbsp;&nbsp;&nbsp;is the range of error values to display.
 This argument depends on the value of type:

 |                |                                              |
 | -------------- | -------------------------------------------- |